tektutor/ansible-sep1418-2020/Day3/README.md

     cp /root/.ssh/id_rsa.pub authorized_keys

-You are expected type 'ansible' as the password for 'ansible' user when prompted
+You are expected to type 'ansible' as the password for 'ansible' user when prompted

     scp authorized_keys ansible@192.168.112.130:/home/ansible/.ssh/authorized_keys